virgili0/Virgilio/Topics/python-fundamentals.md

 On the other hand, we remember that Data Science is nothing more than mathematics and statistics, **applied through programming!**

-So, it's worth spending time becoming very comfortable with it.
+So, it's worth spending time becoming very comfortable with Python.

 ### Learn Python